Welcome to ham-interfaces.com

-Accurate PC Clock Sync for Digital Modes Guide
+How to Keep Your PC Clock Accurate for FT8 and Digital Modes

 Why Precise Time Matters

-Digital modes like FT8, JS8Call, and WSPR rely on tightly synchronized time slots.
-If your PC clock drifts by more than a couple of seconds, you may miss decodes, introduce logging errors, or fail to transmit within the expected window.
-Maintaining accurate UTC alignment is essential for reliable operation.
+Digital modes such as FT8, JS8Call, and WSPR rely on tightly synchronized time slots.
+If your PC’s clock drifts by more than a couple of seconds, you may miss decodes, transmit outside the expected window, or introduce logging errors.
+Maintaining accurate UTC alignment is essential for reliable weak‑signal digital operation.

 Step-by-Step: Configure Hourly NTP Sync on Windows